Skip to content

 0.5 / 1

-The company only reports its commitment to respect legal and customary land tenure rights in relation to FPIC.
+The company commits to respecting legal and customary land tenure rights in relation to FPIC only.

 • P